DEFRA/ffc-helm-library/README.md

 A basic usage of this object template would involve the creation of `templates/service-account.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:

+A service account is needed when the service needs to use Workload Identity to connect to the resources in Azure After adding the service account, `workloadIdentity: true` needs to be added to the `value.yaml` file.
+By activating Workload Identity, the Pod Identity will be disabled.

 ```yaml
 {{- include "ffc-helm-library.service-account" (list . "ffc-microservice.service-account") -}}
 {{- define "ffc-microservice.service-account" -}}